CeCamillo/teste-codex/README.md

    The `Task` entity has the following properties:

-   * `id` (Long): Automatically generated unique identifier
+   * `id` (Long): Unique identifier
    * `title` (String): Title of the task
    * `description` (String): Description of the task
    * `isCompleted` (Boolean): Status of the task

    ### Implementation Details

-   * The application uses Spring Boot and Spring Data JPA for simplicity and rapid development.
-   * Tasks are stored in a database (the specific database isn't specified in the provided code, but it's likely using an in-memory database like H2 for development purposes).
+   * Tasks are stored in a H2 database.
-   * The `TaskRepository` interface extends `CrudRepository`, providing basic CRUD operations out of the box.
-   * The `TaskController` handles the HTTP requests and delegates to the repository for data operations.
+   * The `TaskController` handles the HTTP requests and logic

-[Placeholder: Provide specific instructions on how to build and run the todo list application]

 ## 5. World Clock Client

-### How to Run

 ### Description

-This module implements a simple World Clock Client as a REST API using Spring Boot.
-It queries an external world clock API and returns the current UTC time.
+Queries WorldClockApi for the current UTC time.

 ### Features